This DIY bag from jeans is the perfect weekender bag that's easy to make and only requires some basic sewing skills to create.

 Repeat on the center of the backside of the jeans.

 Step 3 - Pin and sew the bottom seam of the bag.

 Now your fabric is nice and flat.
 Pin and sew a 1/2 inch seam on the bottom.

-Step 4 – Make a flat bottom for the bag.
+Step 4 - Make a flat bottom for your jean bag.

 Once the bottom seam is sewn, match the side seam with the bottom seam making a point.
 Then measure 3.5 inches across and mark a line.
 Pin and sew along the line.
 You can then cut off the point or leave it for extra support.

 Repeat on the other side.

 Turn the back right side out and you can now see that you have a nice boxed bottom for your bag.

 Here's what the basic finished back looks like.